Rookie Jayden Daniels nearly flawless for Commanders in 38-33 win over Bengals

 Meanwhile, Washington didn’t have a drive that fell short of the end zone until early in the fourth quarter, when Austin Seibert kicked a 42-yard field goal to make it 31-20.

-Cincinnati cut the deficit to 31-26 on Burrow’s second TD pass to Ja’Marr Chase, but the 2-point conversion failed.
+Cincinnati got within five points on Burrow’s second TD pass to Ja’Marr Chase, but the 2-point conversion failed.

-Daniels then led a drive that ate up 7 1/2 minutes and ended with the TD pass to McLaurin.
+Daniels then led a drive that ate up 7 1/2 minutes and ended with the toss to McLaurin, which had a completion probability of 10.3%, according to the NFL’s Next Gen Stats.

 Cincinnati scored on a 1-yard run by Zack Moss to cut the deficit to 38-33 with 40 seconds left, but McPherson’s onside kick was unsuccessful.